How Does EMDR Work For Trauma?

 EMDR is a structured therapy that takes you through eight distinct phases, starting with getting to know your history and preparing you with coping skills.
 It then guides you through reprocessing traumatic memories using bilateral stimulation, so you can heal and move forward with a sense of peace.

-History and Planning: This is where your therapist gets to know you, your history, and the specific traumas you want to work on.
+This is where your therapist gets to know you, your history, and the specific traumas you want to work on.
 They’ll come up with a plan based on your needs and how ready you are to dive into the tough stuff.

-Preparation: You’ll learn coping techniques to help you feel safe and grounded, both in and out of sessions.
+You’ll learn EMDR-specific coping techniques to help you feel safe and grounded, both in and out of sessions.
 Think of this as building a toolbox of skills to handle any tough emotions that might come up during the process.

-Assessment: In this phase, you and your therapist identify the specific traumatic memory you’ll be focusing on.
+In this phase, you and your therapist identify the specific traumatic memory you’ll be focusing on.
 You’ll explore what emotions, thoughts, and physical sensations are tied to that memory, helping you get ready to process it.

-Desensitization: This is where the real work begins.
+This is where the real work begins.
 Using bilateral stimulation (eye movements, taps, or sounds), your brain starts reprocessing the trauma.
 You may feel emotions or memories come up, but the stimulation helps them feel less overwhelming.

-Installation: Once the distress linked to the memory has been reduced, you replace old negative beliefs with positive ones.
+Once the distress linked to the memory has been reduced, you replace old negative beliefs with positive ones.
 For example, “I’m powerless” can be swapped out for “I am in control of my life.”

-Body Scan: Now that the memory has been reprocessed, you check how your body feels.
+Now that the memory has been reprocessed, you check how your body feels.
 Sometimes trauma shows up as physical tension or discomfort, so this phase helps you notice and release any remaining stress in your body.

-Closure: At the end of each session, you’ll use the tools you learned earlier to feel calm and grounded before leaving.
+At the end of each session, you’ll use the tools you learned earlier to feel calm and grounded before leaving.
 Even if the memory isn’t fully reprocessed yet, you should leave feeling okay and safe.

-Reevaluation: In the next session, you’ll review how things went and see if any new memories or emotions popped up.
+In the next session, you’ll review how things went and see if any new memories or emotions popped up.
 If they did, you can work on them, or move on to a different traumatic memory if you’re ready.

 EMDR in Action